Rohan-Singh-113/Desktop-Assistant-Project/README.md

 As of now we are still working on maximizing the tasks it can do and add more and more functionality to it.

-_For more examples about automation and selenium, please see my other repo [Automation by Keshav](https://github.com/keshavjha018/Web_Automation)_

 <p align="right">(<a href="#top">back to top</a>)</p>